dorny/paths-filter/README.md

 ### Inputs
 - **`githubToken`**: GitHub Access Token - defaults to `${{ github.token }}`
-- **`filters`**: YAML dictionary where keys specifies rule names and values are lists of file path patterns
+- **`filters`**: Path to the configuration file or directly embedded string in YAML format.
+Filter configuration is a dictionary, where keys specifies rule names and values are lists of file path patterns.

 ### Outputs
 - For each rule it sets output variable named by the rule to text: